automl/amltk/README.md

 ```

 > [!TIP]
-> We also provide a list of optional dependancies which you can install if you intend to use them.
+> We also provide a list of optional dependencies which you can install if you intend to use them.
 > This allows the toolkit to be as lightweight as possible and play nicely with the tools you use.
 > * `pip install amltk[notebook]` - For usage in a notebook
 > * `pip install amltk[sklearn]` - For usage with scikit-learn